 Java

 There are two ways of importing the class either import by package.* or package.classname.
 As both the ways do not have any cost or performance overhead but are for improving the readability of the developer.
 In this experiment my primary focus is the verbosity and with the former option I can reduce the number of lines.
-I have opted for the first style of importing the class.
+Therefore, I have opted for the first style of importing the class.

 Ballerina